schneebergerlab/AMPRIL-genomes/pangenome/README.md

 the output files:

-pan-genome.wga.conensus.stats

-pan-genome.wga.core.stats

-pan-genome.wga.newseq.stats
+pan-genome.wga.conensus.stats  # for the pan-genome size

+pan-genome.wga.core.stats  # for the core-genome size

+pan-genome.wga.newseq.stats # for the new sequence size

-Since we have eight genomes, each line represents the pan-genome or core-genome or new sequence size under different number of input genomes (from 1 to 8 genomes).
+Since we have eight genomes, the result file contains eigh lines.

+Each line represents the pan-genome or core-genome or new sequence size under different number of input genomes (from 1 to 8 genomes).

 Each line is tab-seperated, each number is the pan-genome or core-genome or new sequence size calculated under different combinations of genomes.